Director: Francis Ford Coppola

 The crooked chain-smoking Archbishop Gilday, played by Donal Donnelly is a strong and reassuring presence, as is the splendid Eli Wallach, one of the greatest villain actors of all time as the “peacemaker” Don Altobello.
 Talia Shire seems to naturally return to the role of Connie, and is now directly involved in the family affairs, albeit with a slight naivete and clumsiness.

 One must wonder that if this was not intended to be a third part when written, maybe they should have taken that philosophy into the structure.
 It follows the same sort of arc, it has the same themes, and it uses the same backdrops (parties and social events) against the violence.
 It could even be called formulaic, but then following such triumphant predecessors, why not?
-Still, it feels like this caused the story to be written around the template, affecting the finished product
+Still, it feels like this caused the story to be written around the template, affecting the authenticity of the finished product.

 Ending with the Intermezzo from Cavalleria Rusticana is inspired.
-The music is all pretty excellent, Carmine Coppola is no slouch after all and takes over from Nino Rota with class and success..
+The music is all pretty excellent, Carmine Coppola is no slouch after all and takes over from Nino Rota with class and success.
 Filming wise, it is a lot more internal and cinematography-wise, not too ambitious.
 It almost has a noir feel.

 This film is not as good as the first two, and it deserves some, but not all, of its criticism.
 It is entertaining. if a little over-complicated.
 The introduction of Vincent Corleone was a plus, and possibly saved the film from Ms Coppola and her Thanos-like inevitability.
 Destroying fifty per-cent of everything.